About this series of articles

 The nil rate band

 A refinement is to make sure any asset which is subject to a concessionary lower rate, is not placed in a gift of the NRB, once again maximising the advantage of the NRB.
-We provide more detailed advice on the IHT nil rate band.
+You may want to read more about the IHT nil rate band.

 We recommend that you read about how to make sure your children are provided for next.